Stitches (Shawn Mendes song): Chart performance

-In Sweden, "Stitches" entered the Swedish Singles Chart on the chart dated April 3, 2015 at number 92.
+In Sweden, "Stitches" entered the Swedish Singles Chart on the chart dated April 3, 2015, at number 92.
 It gradually rose up the charts and reached number 58, before dropping out a few weeks later.
 As it was getting more successful worldwide, "Stitches" re-entered the chart at number 79 on the week ending July 3, 2015.
 The song peaked at number two on the week ending October 9, 2015, making it the song's best chart performance in any region so far.
 It has been certified Platinum by the International Federation of the Phonographic Industry of Sweden as of September 9, 2015.
-In the United Kingdom, "Stitches" debuted at number 98 on the UK Singles Chart in August, 2015.
+In the United Kingdom, "Stitches" debuted at number 98 on the UK Singles Chart in August 2015.
 Eventually, it entered the top 40 in December of the same year, and on January 22, 2016 – for the week ending date January 28, 2016 – it dethroned Justin Bieber's "Love Yourself" from the top of the chart, finishing just over 1,500 combined chart sales ahead.
 In Australia, the song debuted at number 48 on the ARIA Singles Chart on the chart dated October 26, 2015.
-It later peaked at number 4 on the chart dated 7 December 2015.
+It later peaked at number 4 on the chart dated December 7, 2015.
 The song was certified Platinum by Australian Recording Industry Association (ARIA).

 Music video

 A first music video for "Stitches" was directed by Jon Jon Augustavo and premiered on Vevo March 18, 2015, following the song's release to digital retailers.
 It features the same actress, Ivy Matheson, that appears in his videos for "Never Be Alone" and "Life of the Party" and is the third installment in the Handwritten music video series, but has been later made private.

 Mendes eventually announced a new music video for the song on his Instagram account, which was premiered on June 24, 2015.
 The clip begins with Mendes driving his car into an abandoned parking lot where he gets out and begins singing the song's verses.
 As he does an invisible force or a ghost is knocking him over in various ways.
-As the song goes on the force or ghost gets more vicious and slams his head into his car window.
-Mendes regains strength and runs through the parking lot but the force or ghost knocks his body into a wall where he goes to a bathroom to wash off his disabled face but after rinsing it finds that it has gone back to normal.
+As the song goes on the force or ghost gets more vicious and slams his head into his car window the force seemed to kick Mendes in the groin.
+At the end of the video, Mendes rinses his face at a sink in front of a mirror.
 As a child, Mendes would pretend to be attacked by a ghost.
-As of February 2022, the "Stitches" YouTube video has been viewed over 1.4 billion times.
+As of March 2025, the "Stitches" YouTube video has been viewed over 1.6 billion times.

 In July 2015, an acoustic version video duet with Hailee Steinfeld was also released.